craftedbygc/taxi/README.md

 * `redirect` is now `navigateTo` as "redirect" felt weird as a method name!
 * Renderers now have an `initialLoad` method
 * The params passed to renderers, transitions, and events are now a little different
+* Old content is automatically removed during a transition - so no need to manually call `from.remove()` in your transitions.

 ----